13 Million Tickets, One Request: How the Adobe BPO Breach Exposes the Third-Party Credential Blind Spot

 4. Mass exfiltration in a single request: Once inside an agent account with sufficient privileges, the attacker discovered that the platform allowed any agent to export the entire ticket database in one API call.
 "They allowed you to export all tickets in one request from an agent," Mr. Raccoon told International Cyber Digest.
 Thirteen million records.
 One request.

-Every step of this attack happened outside Adobe's direct perimeter.
+Every step of this happened outside Adobe's direct perimeter.
 The RAT landed on a BPO machine, not an Adobe endpoint.
 The credential theft happened in a BPO browser session.
 The lateral phishing happened inside a BPO email environment.
 Adobe's EDR saw none of it.
 Adobe's DLP saw none of it.
 Adobe's SIEM had no telemetry from a third-party vendor's internal network.

 Every organisation that uses BPO firms, managed service providers, or outsourced support functions for customer-facing operations has built the same structural blind spot.

 The numbers are sobering.
 According to Gartner's 2025 Third-Party Risk Management survey, 73% of enterprise organisations suffered at least one significant third-party breach in the prior 24 months, yet only 23% had continuous monitoring controls extending into vendor environments.
-The Ponemon Institute's 2025 Cost of a Data Breach Report found that breaches originating from third-party access cost an average of $4.76 million — 14.5% higher than the global average breach cost — because detection takes dramatically longer when your monitoring doesn't extend into vendor networks.
+The Ponemon Institute's 2025 Cost of a Data Breach Report found that breaches originating from third-party access cost an average of $4.76 million — 14.5% higher than the global average breach cost — because detection takes dramatically longer when your monitoring doesn't reach into vendor networks.

 Why Your DLP, SIEM, and CASB Did Not Save Adobe